Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 - The main goal of this write-up was to inform users so they can make responsible choices, not to trash someone else's work.
 I have respect for any work done in the name of good intentions.
 Likewise, please don't misinterpret the intentions of this article.
 - You have your own reasons for using open-source or free/libre/whatever software which won't be discussed here.
 A development model shouldn't be an excuse for bad practices and shouldn't lure you into believing that it can provide strong guarantees it cannot.
 - A lot of information in this article is sourced from official and trusted sources, but you're welcome to do your own research.
+- These analyses do not account for threat models and personal preferences.
 As the author of this article, I'm only interested in facts and not ideologies.

 *This is not an in-depth security review, nor is it exhaustive.*